 What we like: Extra protection around the ears and back of the head.

-What we don’t: No adjustment dial to tweak fit; tweener design is less protective than a full face yet heavier than a half shell.
+What we don’t: Tweener design is less protective than a full face yet heavier than a half shell.

 Splitting the difference between a half-shell and full-face design is Fox’s Dropframe Pro.
 At the front, you get a standard trail helmet look with large vent openings, but there’s additional coverage around the ears (with cutouts to allow you to hear) and back of the helmet.
 It’s a lid that’s well suited for those hitting bike park laps or if you have the luxury of removing your helmet on non-technical, forest service road climbs before a rough and rowdy descent.
-And at $225, we think Fox did a nice job incorporating a number of quality pieces, including dual-density EPS foam, a MIPS liner, a magnetic buckle, and soft yet supportive cushioning along the interior (although we'd prefer it had an adjustment dial at the back to customize the fit).
+And while the price is fairly steep, we think Fox did a nice job incorporating a number of quality pieces, including dual-density EPS foam, a MIPS liner, a magnetic buckle, and soft yet supportive cushioning along the interior.
+Finally, we appreciate that Fox added a Boa dial for dialing in fit with the latest update.

 See the Fox Dropframe Pro